LEARNAcademy/Instructor-Handbook/youtube-live-events.md

 # Capturing Lessons Using Youtube Live Events

 LEARN utilizes Youtube Live Events to record lessons.
-Youtube Live Events let's you set up a live stream that you can capture and share.
+Youtube Live Events lets you set up a live stream that you can capture and share.

 ## Setting Up a Stream